-We will take the following steps to notify the public and staff that, when requested, FWTA will accommodate people with disabilities during the recruitment and assessment processes and when people are hired:
+We takes the following steps to notify the public, job applicants and staff that, when requested, FWTA will accommodate people with disabilities during the recruitment and assessment processes and when people are hired:

 - Prospective applicants will be advised of the availability of accommodations by the Hiring Manager.

-- FWTA will notify employees of its ability to provide accommodations on any job postings.
+- FWTA will notify applicants and employees of its ability to provide accommodations on any job postings.

-FWTA will develop and put in place a process for developing individual accommodation plans and return-to-work policies for employees that have been absent due to a disability.
+FWTA has a process for developing individual accommodation plans and return-to-work policies for employees that have been absent due to a disability.

-We will ensure the accessibility needs of employees with disabilities needs are taken into account if FWTA is using performance management, career development and redeployment processes.
+We ensure the accessibility needs of employees with disabilities are taken into account when using performance management, career development and redeployment processes.